 This spring Heyday will publish Lost Worlds of the San Francisco Bay Area, a coffee table book of vignettes by author Sylvia Linsteadt.
 Each essay is researched but also an act of historical imagination.
-This is an excerpt about the extractive history of redwood logging in the Oakland hills.
+This is an excerpt about the history of coal mining in the East Bay.
 Click here to read another excerpt about the logging of the East Bay’s giant redwoods.
 Today both areas are parks, protected and restored by the East Bay Regional Park District and open to the public.

 t is hard to imagine what the miners felt when they came up out of the heart of Mount Diablo at dusk.
 It is hard to imagine the kind of darkness they held their small candles and oil lamps to all day, or the weight of so much mountain above their heads.
 Humans are not meant to spend a day—let alone days, year after year—deep underground.
 Emerging into the soft breeze above ground at the end of each shift must have been a very sweet and simple kind of miracle.